It’s rare to come across a streamer on Twitch who doesn’t have a face cam.

 With this in mind, you need to consider whether the light you are looking at is going to be too bright and make you look pale.

-The type of light I’d recommend buying is one which has the ability to manipulate the colour temperature, whether in the form of an adjustment knob or a simple snap-on filter.
+The type of light I’d recommend buying is one which has the ability to manipulate the color temperature, whether in the form of an adjustment knob or a simple snap-on filter.

 Editor’s Note: We’ve also written a review on some of the Best Lights for Streaming if you want to explore options other than a ring light for your stream.